fuse-box/fuse-box/README.md

 ## Typescript helpers

 A very handy plugin, adds required typescript functions to the bundle.
 Please, note, that it adds only the ones that are actually used.
-So you won't be seeing unnecessary code.
+So you won't be seeing an unnecessary code.

 Please, check this [list](https://github.com/fuse-box/fuse-box/tree/master/assets/libs/fuse-typescript-helpers)